Missy has tried a new spell, unleashing zombies on Midnight Hollow…

 Fast as a cobra she spins around, asking with a hiss, ‘Ssss… Who are zzzzzzzzzzzzze mortals who dared call on me?
 Ssss…’

-Silence… Granny fights the urge to raise her head.
-She swallows.
-A cackle of mad laughter tears the silence apart, stopping as abruptly as it started.
-Suddenly a scale covered hand reaches out right under Granny’s nose.
+Only silence follows her request.
+Granny swallows, fighting the urge to raise her head.
+Suddenly a cackle of mad laughter tears the silence apart, stopping as abruptly as it started.
+A scale covered hand reaches out right under Granny’s nose, palm up.

 ‘Give it to meeee!’